BArch Degree– Code #0135

 Required: Algebra, Geometry, Algebra 2/Trigonometry with an 86 or above average plus high school pre-calculus or a fourth-year math for New York State high school graduates.
 Students must submit a standardized test score (SAT and/or ACT) with a recommended combined SAT score of 1,100 (critical reading and math) or a composite ACT score of 24.
 Physics is recommended.

-Prior to acceptance into the Bachelor of Architecture program, each applicant must submit a portfolio for review and consideration of her/his acceptance.
+Prior to acceptance into the Bachelor of Architecture program, each applicant, whether seeking to enter as a freshman or transfer candidate, must submit a portfolio for review and consideration of her/his acceptance.

 Through the portfolio, the Department hopes to get a sense of who an applicant is as a creative individual: their spatial imagination, what is motivating them (expressed through art work, drawings, sketches, models, …), how they express themselves, how they explore the world through two- and three-dimensional media.

 Applicants should include ten (10) to twenty (20) examples of their best creative work.
 They should be color copies (not originals) of art and design efforts, including two- or three-dimensional visual art, done either as personal projects or in an academic setting.
+They should also illustrate a range of artistic efforts.
 Inclusion of some freehand drawings is strongly encouraged.
-Pages from student's sketchbook are acceptable too.
+Pages from student's sketchbook are encouraged too.
 Each portfolio page needs to list (in small, legible font) your name; the medium used; the date of the work’s completion; the dimensions of the original; and whether done as a personal project or in an academic setting.
 If part of a group effort, you need to identify the other group members and state your specific role.

 Included among the portfolio's 10 to 20 samples of creative work, should be two drawings specifically responding to the guidelines below, in soft pencil, emphasizing light and shadows, and contrast: